GoogleCloudPlatform/webapp2/docs/index.rst

 webapp2_extras has code ported from Werkzeug, Tipfy and `Tornado Web Server`_.

 The `Sphinx`_ theme mimics the App Engine documentation.

-This library was not created and is not maintained by Google.

 Contribute